ibm-s390-linux/s390-tools/README.md

    can be time consuming and prevent the HSA memory from being reused by other LPARs.

+ * chreipl-fcp-mpath:
+   Use multipath information to change the configured FCP re-IPL path on detecting issues with the current path.

 For more information refer to the following publications:

   * "Device Drivers, Features, and Commands" chapter "Useful Linux commands"